scoutred/blog/content/posts/2020/introducing-parcel-lot-dimensions.md

 ## Scoutred API

 We have not officially launched our API, but have been building it behind the scenes.
 Parcel lot dimensions are available via our API as well as a bunch of other data APIs including search and vector tiles.
-We're going to be slowly opening up the API throughout 2020 so if you're interested in integrating with Scoutred's APIs please reach out to me at [alex@scoutred.com](mailto:alex@scoutred.com?subject=Scoutred%20API).
+If you're interested in integrating with Scoutred's APIs please reach out to me at [alex@scoutred.com](mailto:alex@scoutred.com?subject=Scoutred%20API).

-Thanks again for exploring Scoutred with us and stay safe!
+Thanks for exploring Scoutred!